Ngahoang2005/IOF-DP/README.md

 ### Datasets

-We provide the implementation on five benchmark datasets reported in the paper, i.e., CIFAR-100, and Tiny-ImageNet, ImageNet-100, CUB-200, and ImageNet-1k.
+We provide the implementation on five benchmark datasets reported in the paper, i.e., CIFAR-100, and Tiny-ImageNet 200

-You should define your directory to the dataset in [utils/data.py](utils/data.py).

 ### Run